 In most marriages, one spouse handles financial matters.
 Thus, after a separation, the spouse not active with the financial matters during the marriage often struggles with handling their financial situation on their own.
 Seeking financial counseling can help you limit the risks that come with a divorce.

 At Brighter Day℠ Law, you’ll be our priority.
-Our team of experienced and dedicated family law attorneys will make you feel supported and well taken care of.
+Our team of experienced and dedicated family law attorneys in Colorado will make you feel supported and well taken care of.
 Here are some critical financial ideas you should follow after a divorce.

 Why Do You Need Help Managing Your Finances After A Divorce?